sgn/resume/_posts/2019-05-09-the-saga-of-gpg.md

 No need to say, I'm a lazy person, I didn't backup my main computer, and I didn't save my master key in safe vault.

-I lost all my GnuPG keys in the process.
+I lost all my OpenPGP keys in the process.
 Luckily, I have all sub-secret-keys in my phone for password decryption and email verification.